bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <!--
 - Here it is in Rust this might look a bit cleaner if you are not used to F# syntax

+- [click] The match function here is exhaustive as well, so you have to handle all the cases otherwise it would not compile.

 (Pause a bit)
 -->